Running a business is never easy, especially when a lot of your assets are on the go.

 FieldEZ has been named the most affordable FSM software for a reason.

-While other apps target a variety of users, ServiceTrade focuses on enterprises and contract buyers who need flexible solutions.
+While other apps target various users, ServiceTrade focuses on enterprises and contract buyers who need flexible solutions.
 As far as FSM tools go, ServiceTrade has plenty of useful features and great support.

 In addition to the core features that most FSM software providers offer, ServiceTrade ups the ante with additional features: